marcm200/domino-computer/README.md

 - Erasing a result field is done the same way as marking a field as result.

-- Erasing a rectangle of grid cells is done by pressing DEL, then clicking with the left mouse button onto the left upper grid and then onto the right bottom corner of a rectangle of choice.
+- Erasing a rectangle of grid cells is done by pressing DEL, then clicking with the left mouse button into the left upper grid cell and afterwards into the right bottom corner of a rectangle of choice.
 All in that area will be removed.